 As at 31 December 2023, the financial assets exposed to ECL are cash and cash equivalents.
-The Fund has cash and cash equivalents held with counterparties with credit ratings ranging from A to BBB-.

 The amount in cash in investment accounts are held with reputable bank, having strong credit rating, and hence, low credit risk.
 Therefore, ECL is immaterial.